archelogos/CarND-Advanced-Lane-Lines/README.md

 ### 6. Pipeline Output

 At the end of the pipeline, the result was an eye-bird-view of each image, previously converted to a binary one.
-Then, the lane lines where detected and interpolated to define a whole line that can be used in the resulting pipeline to draw the whole area between them.
+Then, the lane lines where detected and interpolated to define an entire line that can be used in the resulting pipeline to draw the whole area between them.

 At the same time, the radius of curvature and the relative position of the car to the center were properly calculated, giving some extra information.